Acid attack: Cambodia

 Recent studies on acid attacks in Cambodia found the victims were almost equally likely to be men or women (48.4% men, 51.6% women).
-As with India, rates of acid attacks in Cambodia have generally increased in the past decades, with a high rate of 40 cases reported for 2000 that started the increasing trend.
+Rates of acid attacks in Cambodia have generally increased in past decades, with a high rate of 40 cases reported for 2000 that started the increasing trend.
 According to the Cambodian Acid Survivors Charity, 216 acid attacks were reported from 1985 to 2009, with 236 reported victims.
 Jealousy and hate is the biggest motivator for acid attacks in Cambodia, as 28% of attacks reported those emotions as the cause.
 Such assaults were not only perpetrated by men – some reports suggest women attack other women occur more frequently than men do.
 Such incidents usually occur between a husband's wife and mistress to attain power and socioeconomic security.

 A particularly high-profile case of this nature was the attack on Cambodian teenager Tat Marina in 1999, allegedly carried out by the jealous wife of a government official (the incident prompted a rash of copycat crimes that year, raising the number from seven in 1998 to 40 in 1999).
 One-third of the victims are bystanders.
 In Cambodia, there is only one support center that is aiming to help acid attack survivors.
 There they can receive medical and legal support.